PX4/PX4-user_guide/en/middleware/mavlink.md

 MAVLink is a lightweight protocol that was designed for efficiently sending messages over unreliable low-bandwidth radio links.

-_Messages_ are simplest and most "fundamental" definition in MAVLink, consisting of a name (e.g. [ATTITUDE](https://mavlink.io/en/messages/common.html#ATTITUDE)), id, and a fields containing relevant data.
+_Messages_ are simplest and most "fundamental" definition in MAVLink, consisting of a name (e.g. [ATTITUDE](https://mavlink.io/en/messages/common.html#ATTITUDE)), id, and fields containing relevant data.
 They are deliberately lightweight, with a constrained size, and no semantics for resending and acknowledgement.
 Stand-alone messages are commonly used for streaming telemetry or status information, and for sending commands where no acknowledgement is required - such as setpoint commands sent at high rate.

 The [Command Protocol](https://mavlink.io/en/services/command.html) is a higher level protocol for sending commands that may need acknowledgement.
+Specific commands are defined as values of the [MAV_CMD](https://mavlink.io/en/messages/common.html#mav_commands) enumeration, such as the takeoff command [MAV_CMD_NAV_TAKEOFF](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_TAKEOFF), and include up to 7 numeric "param" values.
-The protocol sends a command, defined as up to 7 numeric values packed in a `COMMAND_INT` or `COMMAND_LONG` message, and waits for an acknowledgement with a result in a `COMMAND_ACK`.
+The protocol sends a command by packaging the parameter values in a `COMMAND_INT` or `COMMAND_LONG` message, and waits for an acknowledgement with a result in a `COMMAND_ACK`.
 The command is resent automatically if no acknowledgment is received.
+Note that [MAV_CMD](https://mavlink.io/en/messages/common.html#mav_commands) definitions are also used to define mission actions, and that not all definitions are supported for use in commands/missions on PX4.

 [Microservices](https://mavlink.io/en/services/) are other higher level protocols build on top of MAVLink messages.
 They are used to communicate information that cannot be sent in a single message, and to deliver features such as reliable communication.
 The command protocol described above is one such service.
 Others include the [File Transfer Protocol](https://mavlink.io/en/services/ftp.html), [Camera Protocol](https://mavlink.io/en/services/camera.html) and [Mission Protocol](https://mavlink.io/en/services/mission.html).

-MAVLink messages, commands and enumerations are defined in [XML definition files](https://mavlink.io/en/guide/define_xml_element.html) (commands are defined as enumerated values of the [MAV_CMD](https://mavlink.io/en/messages/common.html#mav_commands) enumeration).
+MAVLink messages, commands and enumerations are defined in [XML definition files](https://mavlink.io/en/guide/define_xml_element.html).
 The MAVLink toolchain includes code generators that create programming-language-specific libraries from these definitions for sending and receiving messages.
-Note that most generated libraries do not create code for microservices.
+Note that most generated libraries do not create code to implement microservices.

 The MAVLink project defines a number of [standard messages, commands](https://mavlink.io/en/messages/common.html) and [microservices](https://mavlink.io/en/services/) for exchanging data.
 These are the definitions that most flight stacks, ground stations, and MAVLink peripherals, are likely to support.